-No one wants to be under the weather, so to keep from getting sick, it’s important to take steps to stop the spread of germs.
+No one wants to be under the weather.
+To keep from getting sick, it’s important to take steps to stop the spread of germs.
 If you have a chronic condition like diabetes or high blood pressure, you may be at greater risk of complications from viruses, including the common cold, flu and COVID-19.

 Luckily, there are simple steps you can take to prevent the spread of germs and avoid getting sick.
 Here are a few strategies you can use to stay well.

-The best way to protect yourself against the flu and COVID-19 is by getting an annual seasonal flu vaccine and a COVID-19 vaccine.
-Getting the flu or COVID-19 can lead to hospitalization and even death; the vaccine cuts your risk of getting the flu or COVID-19 and makes you less likely to need to go to the hospital if you did catch either virus.
+The best way to protect yourself against the flu and COVID-19 is by getting the recommended vaccines.
+Getting the flu or COVID-19 can lead to hospitalization and even death.
+Vaccines cut your risk of getting these viruses.
+They also make you less likely to need to go to the hospital if you catch either virus.